Tech-at-DU/Swift-Classes/P0-Classes/content.md

       var age: Int
     }

-With this class in place the Swift compiler will ommit an error message: *Class 'User' has no initializers*.
+With this class in place the Swift compiler will omit an error message: *Class 'User' has no initializers*.

 ![](no_init_error.png)

 This is one of the first differences between structs and classes.
 Structs provide a memberwise initializer by default. **Classes in Swift don't have default initializers (by default)**.
 Swift takes initialization security very seriously and doesn't allow non-optional properties to be uninitialized when an instance of our class is created.
-This means we will need to provide an initializer that sets all of our properties to non-nil values.
+This means we will need to provide an initializer that sets both of our properties to non-nil values.

 One way of solving this problem is to make the default initializer available by setting default values for all of our properties: